Azazel-r/Azazel-r/README.md

 Ayo, I'm Azazel-r.

-I like Python and Java, I guess.
+I like Python and Java (rarely C++), I guess.
 I do random shit and sometimes upload it here.

 Thats about all.